 The Course of Study Online is ministerial training done via the computer.
 The 24 modules (courses) are provided by the Clergy Development Office of the Church of the Nazarene.
 Each module is produced by a recognized, experienced educator in the Church of the Nazarene.
 These modules are written for delivery in a classroom setting and are adapted for presentation online.
-The modules are offered as professional training which is distinct from the courses for academic credit offered by the University.

 Module facilitators are ordained Nazarene pastors currently serving in Nazarene Churches throughout North America.
 Each holds a minimum of a Master's degree.
 Many have earned doctorates.